selabhvl/dat250public/expassignments/expass2.md

 Find a way to inspect the database tables being created and attach a screenshot of the database schema to your report.
 Do the created tables correspond to your initial answer to the exercise?

 Persist the objects shown in the following object diagram into your database in the Main class of the project.
-If you need more knowledge about persistence management (entityManager-operations persist(), find(), etc...), look [here]([https://github.com/timKraeuter/dat250-jpa-example](https://hvl.instructure.com/courses/21915/pages/lecture-5-persistence-management-and-queries?module_item_id=531426)).
+If you need more knowledge about persistence management (entityManager-operations persist(), find(), etc...), look [into these lecture notes](https://hvl.instructure.com/courses/21915/pages/lecture-5-persistence-management-and-queries?module_item_id=531426).

 ![Object Diagram](https://raw.githubusercontent.com/selabhvl/dat250public/master/expassignments/pictures/object-diagram.svg)